 Another opportunity for performance is available in the studio class.
 Voice and piano studio classes meet weekly, and other instrumental areas meets as scheduled by the studio teachers.

-On Thursdays at lunchtime, the Conservatory's music community gathers for student solo and chamber performances, master classes, and presentations by Conservatory faculty members and guests.
+On Fridays at 3:00 p.m., the Conservatory's music community gathers for student solo and chamber performances, master classes, and presentations by Conservatory faculty members and guests.
 These events are designed to further the overall understanding of music, the aspects of music performance, and various professional issues related to music.

 Through attendance at these weekly recitals, students are exposed to a wide variety of repertory and styles, mediums, genres, and techniques.
 The hour provides an opportunity for all students registered for private applied study to perform; studio instructors are encouraged to have their students perform at least once a year.

-To schedule a performance time for a Thursday Noon Recital, a student should:
+To schedule a performance time for a Friday Afternoon Recital, a student should: